by Dale Wisely, N4HEY

 There are some common-sense questions and regulatory questions that are easy to learn.
 The rest of the Extra test is fairly technical and, even with a General license in hand, the technical material can be tough for people who don’t have an extensive background in electronics.
 And not just practical experience of using and hooking up equipment.
 We’re talking theory.
 Polar coordinates.
 Phase angles.
 Class A, AB, push-pull amplifiers.
 Types of diodes.
 Looking at a circuit diagram and knowing what that capacitor over there is doing.

 Studying for the Extra did not make me care about polar coordinates.
 So, I’m going to have to work on that.

 There is a lot of math.
-We’re talking stuff I learned in high school, 40+ years ago!
+A lot of it I learned in high school in the early 70s.
 That said, I passed all 3 exams, including Extra, without touching my calculator or even doing a paper calculation.
 Not because I did the math in my head.
 I just went with a different approach to passing the test.

 If you want to take that approach, then you’re going to want to order those giant ARRL books or, at minimum, a few books like those by published by Gordon West.
 I read West’s test-prep books.
 They are very good.
 They DO explain some things.
 But, the truth is West assumes that you picked up a lot of electronics theory between the General and the Extra, and he assumes you have a solid background in mathematics and that you remember it.